webdriverio/webdriverio/CONTRIBUTING.md

   $ npm install && npm run build
   $ cd test/site/www && bower install && cd ../../../
   ```
+3. In order to run the tests, you must [install the latest ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads),
+which can also be installed via `brew install chromedriver` or
+`npm -g install chromedriver`.

-3. Depending on your feature/fix/patch make sure it gets covered by a test.
+4. Depending on your feature/fix/patch make sure it gets covered by a test.
 To ensure that you can run one of the following commands:

   ```sh
   # if your patch is browser specific